-We will show that our algebraic semantics will essentially coincide with the most basic system proposed in earlier work.
-Thus, our algebraic considerations will indeed converge with the linguistic intuitions that previously played a central role in justifying the treatment of the logical constants, and the main result of our work will not be a new semantics, but rather a more solid foundation for an existing system.
+a central role in justifying the treatment of the logical constants, and the main result of our work will not be a wholly new semantics, but rather a more solid foundation for some of the existing proposals.

 The paper is structured as follows.
 Section 2 briefly reviews the algebraic foundations of classical logic; section 3 develops an algebraically motivated inquisitive semantics, discussing its logical properties and significance for natural language semantics; and section 4 concludes.